 Fight 1 – Mob: Ravenous Tooth

 Ravenous Tooth enemies are your first battle in the Lower Zigazag dungeon.
+They are Rank 7 Elite with 1,660 health.
 These thugs are pretty straightforward–no cheats or special tricks.
 Myth and Death hitters, beware of surprise Ether Shields if you’re going second.
 Clean these guys up and release the first batch of Manders from their cages.

 Optional Boss: In’Zhizor

 There is also a Skeleton Door very close from the first fight, on the island marked on the map to the right.
 If you’ve received a Stone Skeleton Key at some point during your run, or runs before this one, you will be able to unlock the door.